raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

-At the moment a server chooses to initiate a Retry Delay request message there may be DNS requests already in flight from client to server on this DSO session, which will arrive at the server after its Retry Delay request message has been sent.
+At the moment a server chooses to initiate a Retry Delay request message there may be DNS requests already in flight from client to server on this DSO Session, which will arrive at the server after its Retry Delay request message has been sent.
 The server MUST silently ignore such incoming requests, and MUST NOT generate any response messages for them.
-When the Retry Delay request message from the server arrives at the client, the client will determine that any DNS requests it previously sent on this DSO session, that have not yet received a response, now will certainly not be receiving any response.
+When the Retry Delay request message from the server arrives at the client, the client will determine that any DNS requests it previously sent on this DSO Session, that have not yet received a response, now will certainly not be receiving any response.
 Such requests should be considered failed, and should be retried at a later time, as appropriate.

-In the case where some, but not all, of the existing operations on a DSO session have become invalid (perhaps because the server has been reconfigured and is no longer authoritative for some of the names), but the server is terminating all DSO sessions en masse with a REFUSED (5) RCODE, the RECONNECT DELAY MAY be zero, indicating that the clients SHOULD immediately attempt to re-establish operations.
+In the case where some, but not all, of the existing operations on a DSO Session have become invalid (perhaps because the server has been reconfigured and is no longer authoritative for some of the names), but the server is terminating all DSO Sessions en masse with a REFUSED (5) RCODE, the RECONNECT DELAY MAY be zero, indicating that the clients SHOULD immediately attempt to re-establish operations.
 It is likely that some of the attempts will be successful and some will not.

-In the case where a server is terminating a large number of DSO sessions at once (e.g., if the system is restarting) and the server doesn't want to be inundated with a flood of simultaneous retries, it SHOULD send different RECONNECT delay values to each client.
+In the case where a server is terminating a large number of DSO Sessions at once (e.g., if the system is restarting) and the server doesn't want to be inundated with a flood of simultaneous retries, it SHOULD send different RECONNECT delay values to each client.